-2017 rental income was c.£170m, so a 1% increase could result in a £1.7m uplift.
+2017 rental income was c.£170m, so a 1% increase could result in a up to £1.7m uplift/yr from 2020-2034.
 This is an estimate of the potential impact of this risk.

 Our Up to uS responsible business strategy helps us communicate our approach to being a responsible and sustainable business.
 This includes a strong focus in our Utilities and Environment Strategy on carbon reduction and helping our students to adopt lasting responsible living habits.